 Gallo Pinto: This dish, a mixture of fried rice, onion, sweet pepper, red beans and garlic, is prepared and eaten by the majority of the population of Nicaragua daily.

 Indio Viejo: The basic ingredients of this dish include meat, garlic, onions, sweet peppers, tomatoes and tortillas.
-Tortillas are put in water then ground into a dough.
-The meat is shredded and cooked with the dough and vegetables, flavoured with both orange juice and broth.
+Tortillas are put in water and then ground into a dough.
+The meat is shredded and cooked with dough and vegetables, flavoured with both orange juice and broth.

 Quesillo: Quesillo is a piece of cheese that is placed inside a tortilla, onions and vinegar are added for flavour and fresh cream and salt are placed on top.